-When my fiancé and I got engaged 11 months ago, we were excited to plan an event that represented us as a couple and set the tone for how we want to live our lives together.
-We’re incredibly fortunate to have a big community of people excited to celebrate with us, interested in our plans, and brimming with suggestions.
+When my fiancé and I got engaged, we were excited to plan an event that represented us as a couple and set the tone for how we want to live our lives together.
+We were incredibly fortunate to have a big community of people excited to celebrate with us, interested in our plans, and brimming with suggestions.
 When we started getting into the groove of wedding planning, we wanted to know what people loved about weddings they had been to or what roadblocks they ran into when planning their own celebrations.
 But for every time we sought out advice from someone we trusted, I received at least two unsolicited comments that seemed critical rather than constructive.
 People were trying to be helpful, but they just made me feel like what we wanted for our wedding was wrong.

 “Live music is a must.”
 “You won’t look bridal without a veil.”
 “Don’t bustle your wedding dress.
 Get a second gown for the reception.”
 “I hope the open bar allows shots!”
 “Doing cupcakes instead of a wedding cake seems like a cop-out.”
 “You’ll definitely want an updo for your hair.”

 My fiancé and I talked a lot about what our priorities were for our own celebration and how we wanted guests to feel throughout the event.
 A lot of wedding traditions didn’t ring true to us, so we decided to adapt them or skip them altogether.
 We planned a September evening wedding in New York City, with a secular ceremony followed by drinks, dinner, and dancing.
 When most of the wedding planning was done and dusted, the uninvited comments kept on coming.
 To be clear, I was immensely grateful for other people’s wisdom—when asked for.
 I generally didn't talk about our wedding unless someone asked me a specific question, mostly because I didn't want to bore people but also because unsolicited, strong opinions about what a wedding “should” be like were driving me up the wall.